moeindal/BoxPlot/README.md

 ### BoxPlot
 ---
 Create a Simple BoxPlot From Some tsv Data <br><br>

-whate is <a href="https://whatis.techtarget.com/fileformat/TSV-Tab-separated-values-file">tsv</a> data ?!
+if you dont know what is tsv data see this <a href="https://whatis.techtarget.com/fileformat/TSV-Tab-separated-values-file">link</a><br/>

 This is just a homework for the university :grimacing::sweat:
 <img src="https://github.com/moeindal/BoxPlot/blob/master/venv/boxPlot"/>
 <br/>